 Prepare a project plan and identify costs associated with the project

-Establish the future needs of the Plan Area, having regard for the wider social, economic and welfare considerations
+Establish the future needs of the Plan Area, having regard for the wider social, economic and welfare considerations.

 Identify sites for development in line with the requirements laid down in the Local Plan, including sites that may be suitable for further development.